-The current CEPF investment phase in the Indo-Burma Hotspot is now four years into an extended seven-year period.
-The RIT is performing well.
-It is reaching out to many organizations that have not previously been the recipients of CEPF funding, providing training and support where needed, and support applications in local languages (at least for small grants).
-This has resulted in a doubling of the share of the portfolio going to local organizations, in comparison to the previous investment phase, and concurrent increases in the quality of applications and the impact of grants.
-The RIT has had its hands full with the volume of applications (more than 1,000) and active grants (currently 76) that it has had to process, manage and monitor.
-This has prevented the RIT from devoting as much time to other functions, such as communications and fundraising, although good progress is being made with catalyzing the emergence of a regional conservation community, where civil society organizations can provide mutual support, exchange experience and respond more effectively to key threats, which are increasingly transnational in nature.
-In this regard, the Lower Mekong Network is particularly noteworthy.
+The current CEPF investment phase in the Indo-Burma Hotspot is now five years into an extended seven-year period.
+The RIT has performed very well, reaching out to many civil society organizations that had not previously been the recipients of CEPF funding, providing training and support, where needed, and allowing applications in local languages.
+This has resulted in a doubling of the share of the portfolio going to local organizations, in comparison to the previous investment phase, and concurrent increases in the quality of applications and the impact of activities.
+The sheer volume of applications and number of grants that have needed to be monitored and managed has kept the RIT firmly in a grant-making mode until now, although it is starting to transition to other functions, which will be critical if the impact of the grant portfolio is to be sustained and amplified, where possible through mainstreaming in public policy and private sector practice.